movementkitchen/website/src/pages/about/index.md

 everything around it.
 And gradually I have restored a functional core and a body that is able to support me in doing what I love.

-Trying to make my skills useful to women, especially mums with diastasis recti, I am currently studying Advanced CPD in Modern Post Natal Assessment, Core Restore & Functional Exercise Programming with Jenny Burrell.
+Trying to make my skills more useful to women who are looking to improve their quality of life after pregnancy and childbirth, especially mums with diastasis recti, I am currently studying Advanced CPD in Modern Post Natal Assessment, Core Restore & Functional Exercise Programming with Jenny Burrell.
 My passion for movement and fascination with the body keeps driving me to learn, research and explore new approaches and tools across the fields of functional movement, physiotherapy, fitness and soft tissue therapy.

 And my personal journey towards building a more movement-rich lifestyle